stefanosu/TheRefugeeProject/README.md

 # TheRefugeeProject
-Forum where refugees and allys can help to share pertinent news and critical resources with each other.
+A Forum where refugees and allys can help to share pertinent news and critical resources with each other.